23 of the Best Types of Orchids to Grow as Houseplants

 These should be allowed to dry out between waterings.
 They need drier conditions in winter, but watering should be increased when plants are putting on new growth.

-As for humidity requirements, encyclias require only moderate humidity of 40 to 70 percent, preferring slightly higher levels during the growing season than during winter.
+Encyclias require only moderate humidity of 40 to 70 percent, preferring slightly higher levels during the growing season than during winter.

-These orchids can be cultivated in small clay or plastic pots, or they can be mounted, and they are excellent for beginning growers.
+These orchids can be cultivated in small clay or plastic pots, or can be mounted, and they are excellent for beginning growers.

 A close up horizontal image of an Encyclia cordigera orchid flower with brownish-red petals and a bright pink tongue pictured on a soft focus background.